danielpeter/specfem3d/02_getting_started.md

 3. Configure using the `--with-adios` flag.

 ADIOS is currently only usable for meshfem3D generated mesh (i.e. not for meshes generated with CUBIT).
-Additional control parameters are discussed in section [cha:Main-Parameter].
+Additional control parameters are discussed in section [\[cha:Main-Parameter\]](#cha:Main-Parameter).

 Adding OpenMP support in addition to MPI
 ----------------------------------------

 OpenMP support can be enabled in addition to MPI.
 However, in many cases performance will not improve because our pure MPI implementation is already heavily optimized and thus the resulting code will in fact be slightly slower.
 A possible exception could be IBM BlueGene-type architectures.
 To enable OpenMP, add the flag `--enable-openmp` to the configuration:

     ./configure --enable-openmp ..

 This will add the corresponding OpenMP flag for the chosen Fortran compiler.
 The DO-loop using OpenMP threads has a SCHEDULE property.
 The `OMP_SCHEDULE` environment variable can set the scheduling policy of that DO-loop.
 Tests performed by Marcin Zielinski at SARA (The Netherlands) showed that often the best scheduling policy is DYNAMIC with the size of the chunk equal to the number of OpenMP threads, but most preferably being twice as the number of OpenMP threads (thus chunk size = 8 for 4 OpenMP threads etc).
 If `OMP_SCHEDULE` is not set or is empty, the DO-loop will assume generic scheduling policy, which will slow down the job quite a bit.

 Configuration summary